-Out of her work with these artistically talented and gifted young people, she co-wrote and directed a musical play entitled Second Chance, which toured as an Equity TYA contract to over 350,000 students in California and surrounding states.
+Out of her work with these artistically talented and gifted young people, she co-wrote with Annette Cardona (Cha Cha in the movie Grease) and directed a musical play entitled Second Chance, which toured as an Equity TYA contract to over 350,000 students in California and surrounding states.
 National mental health experts recognized the play as an inspirational arts model for crisis intervention, and interpersonal issues amongst teenagers at risk throughout the country.
 WGBH/PBS was so impressed with the play they commissioned it for adaptation to teleplay in 1996.
 Ms. Weinstein served as a producer on the project.
 She also traveled and spoke internationally to world class competitive athletes, teaching presentation and interpretative performance skills.
 Ms. Weinstein continued her work in the New York area as an improvisation and acting teacher at the American Musical and Dramatic Academy as a senior member of the faculty, directing graduation showcases for international musical theater students from around the world.
 She was soon after hired as education director by Tony Randall's Not-For-Profit Broadway Tony Award Nominated National Actors Theater.